YuanDaoze/GUI-Agents-Paper-List/README.md

     - 🏛️ Institutions: List the institutions concisely, using abbreviations (e.g., university names, like OSU).
     - 📅 Date: e.g., Oct 30, 2024
     - 📑 Publisher: ICLR 2025
     - 💻 Env: Indicate the research environment within brackets, such as [Web], [Mobile], or [Desktop].
 Use [GUI] if the research spans multiple environments.
+Use [General] if it is researching on general domains.
     - 🔑 Key: Label each keyword within brackets, e.g., [model], [framework],[dataset],[benchmark].
     - 📖 TLDR: Brief summary of the paper.